Opentrons/Protocols/a_to_b/README.md

-# Transfer A to B
+# Transfer from container A to container B

 ### Author
 [Opentrons](https://opentrons.com/)